WebAssembly/spec/document/text/lexical.rst

      \Tblockcomment \\
    \end{array}

-Here, the binary ASCII code :math:`\text{0A}` is used to denote the end-of-line character and the pseudo token :math:`\T{eof}` indicates the end of the input.
+Here, the pseudo token :math:`\T{eof}` indicates the end of the input.
-The *look-ahead* restrictions on |Tblockchar| disambiguate the grammar such that only well-bracketted uses of block comment delimiters are allowed.
+The *look-ahead* restrictions on the productions for |Tblockchar| disambiguate the grammar such that only well-bracketed uses of block comment delimiters are allowed.